MISP/misp-website/_pages/documentation.md

 If the issue is related to [one of the MISP software or data models](https://github.com/MISP/), please open an issue in the respective issue tracker of the GitHub repository.

-You are also welcome on the [MISP gitter chat](https://gitter.im/MISP/MISP) where development is discussed and community support provided.
+You are also welcome on the MISP gitter chats:
+* [MISP/Support](https://gitter.im/MISP/Support) where community support is provided.
+* [MISP/MISP](https://gitter.im/MISP/MISP) where development is discussed.